seanbud/Oreforged/docs/DATA_BINDING.md

 ## UI → C++: Game Actions

-In v6.0, game logic lives in C++.
+Game logic lives in C++.
 The UI sends **actions** to the backend, which validates and executes them.

 ### Calling Game Actions